jembi/openhim-docs/docs/user-guide/adding-users.md

 > Note: Users that belong to the **admin** group are Super Users.

-Users accounts are created in order to give users of the system an certain capabilities depending on the groups to which they belong.
-Users can access these capabilities through the OpenHIM console
+User accounts are created in order to give users of the system an certain capabilities depending on the groups to which they belong.
+Users can access these capabilities through the OpenHIM console.

 ## How are users different from clients